ArcticMC/Scenarios/descriptions.md

 ### Paranoia (L)
 > Whenever a player mines gold or diamonds, crafts an enchantment table or anvil, crafts or eats a Golden Apple or Golden Head, or when a player gets killed, their coords are broadcasted in the chat.
 Health on tab and the /h commands are disabled for this game

+### Parassassins (H)
+> A combination of the gamemodes "Parafusion" and "Assassins".
+All players in the game will receive a 'target' at PvP, and instead of a compass pointing to their location, they will have parafusion coordinates to the target.
+If your target dies, you will be assigned a new one.
+Unlike assassins, any kill in the game will still drop their items.

 ### Period of Resistance (L)
 > Every 10 minutes, a damage type will be swapped.
 You cannot take damage from that type of damage.
 To check use /status